isaac-sim/IsaacLabEvalTasks/README.md

 ## 📈 Policy Closed-loop Evaluation

-You can deploy the post-trained GR00T N1 policy for closed-loop control of the GR1 robot within an Issac Lab environment, and benchmark its success rate in paralle runs.
+You can deploy the post-trained GR00T N1 policy for closed-loop control of the GR1 robot within an Issac Lab environment, and benchmark its success rate in parallel runs.

 ### Benchmarking Features